 I’m hoping to run a few bonus 5Ks, too, to inspire some one-time gifts.
 I’m not looking forward to any of them.

 But the money you pledge will go to support the work of HFtFN, which partners with communities on the reservation to help out at powwows and Christmas parties, volunteer at Pine Point School, host a summer Hope Camp for kids and educate Christians about how much we have to learn from our Anishinaabe brothers and sisters.
-HFtFN is hoping to raise not just enough funds to balance our budget, but also to create resources and newsletters to share what we’ve learned and experienced over the past 20-plus years.
+HFtFN is hoping to raise not just enough funds to balance our budget this year, but also to start creating resources and newsletters to share what we’ve learned and experienced over the past 20-plus years.